-The visit of the Church is a must.
+The visit of the Church is a must when visiting Alpe Foppa.
 This mighty fortress on the spur of the mountain offers a space for meditation, but also becomes the tool for a new reading of the landscape.
-The Church is dedicated to Saint-Mary of the Angels.
-Built between 1992 and 1996 it presents an innovative character in the context of the design of a devotional building.
+Built between 1992 and 1996, the church is dedicated to Saint-Mary of the Angels.
+It presents an innovative character in the context of the design of a devotional building.